Carbon CreditsWar Could Boost Carbon Credit Demand: How Middle East Energy Crisis May...

 Compliance Markets Under Pressure, So Who Pays the Price?

-If more companies switch to coal and emissions go up, compliance markets might see a higher demand for allowances or credits.
+If more companies switch to coal, emissions per unit of energy could go up, and compliance markets might see a higher demand for allowances or credits.
 This happens as companies try to stay within legal limits.
 This could result in higher carbon prices and tighter markets, depending on how regulators respond.

 Any rise in emissions from fuel switching could increase demand in these established markets.
 However, the exact impact will depend on how long energy disruptions continue and whether regulators adjust compliance caps or other rules.